Home Timeline Gods Calendar Burial texts Links 4EPOS POS

 We develop a pipeline that employs multiple filters to identify potential candidates and reject interlopers in a sample of five million objects, which incorporates a convolutional neural network to help identify confusion in WISE data.
 Finally, the pipeline identifies seven candidates deserving of further analysis.
 All of these objects are M-dwarfs, for which astrophysical phenomena cannot easily account for the observed infrared excess emission.

-May 2024 UAP 2024 Nationasl Defensse Authorization Act
+UAP 2024 Nationasl Defensse Authorization Act

 By October 20, 2024 the Act requires each federal agency review, identify, and organize each Unidentified Anomalous Phenomena (UAP) record in its custody for disclosure to the public and transmission to the National Archives.